daT7F4/Audio-Spectrum-Analyser/README.md

   L - A0
   R - A0

-If you use STD display you might use some other wiering because that type of display use SPI.
+If you use STD display you might use some other wiring because that type of display use SPI.